arthi2900/app1/docs/prd.md

 - Student can view all teachers assigned to their class and section
 - Teacher list displays:\n  - Teacher Name
   - Subject\n  - Contact Information (if available)
-\n#### 7.2.4 View Tests
-- Student can view upcoming and past exams assigned to their class and section
-- Exam list displays:
-  - Exam Name\n  - Subject
-  - Exam Date and Time
-  - Duration
-  - Status (Upcoming/Completed/Missed)
-- Click on exam to view details or start exam (if scheduled)

-#### 7.2.5 Exam Participation
-- Student can participate in exams assigned to their class and section
-- Exam interface:
-  - Question display with navigation\n  - Answer input (MCQ selection, text input for short answer)
-  - Timer display
-  - Submit button
-- Auto-submit after time expires

-#### 7.2.6 View Results
-- Student can view their exam results
-- Result display:
-  - Exam Name
-  - Subject\n  - Marks Obtained
-  - Total Marks
-  - Percentage
-  - Pass/Fail Status
-- Detailed analysis:\n  - Subject-wise performance\n  - Question-wise analysis\n  - Correct and incorrect answers

-#### 7.2.7 Access Past Exam Reports
-- Student can access their past exam reports
-- Report list with filter options by subject, date, or exam name
-- Download or print report option

-#### 7.2.8 Profile Settings
+#### 7.2.4 Profile Settings
 - Student can edit their own profile information
 - View school details (read-only)

-## 8. Key Features\n
+\n## 8.
+Key Features\n
-### 8.1 Question Bank
-- Subject-wise question storage\n- Question types:\n  - MCQ (Multiple Choice Questions)
-  - True/False
-  - Short Answer
-- For each question:\n  - **Class assignment** (new): Questions are now linked to specific classes
-  - **Subject assignment** (modified): Questions are linked to subjects within specific classes
-  - **Student assignment** (new): Optional field to target specific students from teacher's assigned sections
-  - Marks allocation
-  - Difficulty level indication
-  - School reference (questions linked to specific school)
-- **School-based filtering**: Teachers only see questions from their school
-- **Class-based filtering**: Teachers only see classes assigned to them in question creation form
-- **Subject-based filtering**: Teachers only see subjects for their assigned classes in question creation form
-- **Student-based filtering**: Teachers only see students from their assigned sections in question creation form
-\n### 8.2 Exam Paper Generation
-- Automatic selection from question bank (school-specific)
-- Manual question selection option (school-specific)
-- Question paper preview feature
-- Question paper approval process
-- School-specific question papers
-- **School isolation**: Only questions from same school are available for selection

-### 8.3 Exam Conduct
-- Exam time scheduling (school-specific, class-section-specific)
-- Student login system
-- Exam writing interface
-- Auto-submit after time expires
-- **School isolation**: Students only see exams assigned to their class and section

-### 8.4 Student Report\n- Automatic marks calculation
-- Pass/Fail status display
-- Detailed analysis:\n  - Subject-wise performance\n  - Question-wise analysis\n- School name, address, and code displayed on report header
-- **School isolation**: Reports filtered by school for Principal and Teacher access
-- **Student access**: Students can only view their own reports

-### 8.5 User Registration and Approval Workflow
+### 8.1 User Registration and Approval Workflow
-- When a new user creates an account (signup), they will be assigned 'Pending Approval' status
-- **School Name Field**: During registration, user must select school from dropdown list (populated from School Master created by Admin)
+- When a new user creates an account (signup), they will be assigned 'Pending Approval' status\n- **School Name Field**: During registration, user must select school from dropdown list (populated from School Master created by Admin)
-- New users with 'Pending Approval' status will be displayed separately in'Pending Users' list (not in Active Users list)
+- New users with'Pending Approval' status will be displayed separately in'Pending Users' list (not in Active Users list)
 - Admin must review and approve new user accounts
 - Only after Admin approval, user status changes to 'Active' and they are moved to Active Users list
 - This prevents unauthorized users from accessing the system
 - **Pending Users Display Enhancement**: In the Pending Users section, the School Name column must display the actual school name that the user selected during registration (not a dash or empty value)

-### 8.6 Password Reset/Recovery Feature
+### 8.2 Password Reset/Recovery Feature
 - **Forgot Password Link**: Available on login page for all users
 - **Password Reset Process**:
   - User clicks 'Forgot Password' link on login page